kradalby/kradalby.no/content/pages/projects.md

 <div class="project padding-vertical" markdown="1">

 ## More projects at GitHub
-I have a lot of open repositories at [GitHub](https://github.com/kradalby) with many projects.
+I have a lot of open repositories at [GitHub](https://github.com/kradalby) with some other projects i worked on.

 Here is a list of some of them: